iainmclean07/DissertationRepo/plan.md

 For next 2 weeks look over trying to define some of the Definitions and Theorems in the full abstraction paper.

 * **Week 8**
+Defining Congruences and Equivalences.
+* Looking into references within the Full abstraction paper, and defining some of the equivalences that are defined in that paper.

 * **Week 9**
+Understanding the full abstraction result from the long paper provided by Ornela Looking at the Polyadic pi-calculus paper and adapting the results to find the best way possible for the dissertation

 * **Week 10**
+Week was dedicated to completing courseworks

 * **Week 11 [PROJECT WEEK]**
+Creating a report of all the issues that need to be completed.
+Finding all the issues that I need to clear with Ornela, and planning my work for over Christmas.

 * **Week 12 [PROJECT WEEK]** Status report submitted.

 ## Winter break